ruijzndl/docker-smashing/README.md

 cd docker-smashing
 ```

-Create environment variables to match with your information:
+Create .env file and update environment variables to match with your information:
 ```
 (nano, vim) .env: